-BIT OR ATTACKED BY DOG MN ATTORNEYS
+BIT OR ATTACKED BY DOG MN ATTORNEYS – HOMEOWNERS INSURANCE

 At least two states have laws that prohibit insurers from canceling or denying coverage to the owners of particular dog breeds.
 In Ohio, for example, owners of dogs that have been classified as vicious are required to purchase at least $100,000 of liability insurance.
-The American Kennel Club reports that while many municipalities have enacted bans on specific breeds, several states have laws barring municipalities and counties from targeting individual breeds.
+The American Kennel Club reports that many municipalities have enacted bans on specific breeds.
+However, several states have laws barring municipalities and counties from targeting individual breeds.
 Our top rated dog bite lawyers in MN have represented many people bitten by dogs of all kinds.

-Dog Owners’ Liability: There are three kinds of law around the county that impose liability on owners:
+Dog Owners’ Liability: There are three kinds of law around the county that impose liability on dog owners:

 1) A dog-bite statute: where the dog owner is automatically liable for any injury or property damage the dog causes without provocation.
 This is the law in Minnesota that our dog bite lawyers use every day.